DanRepik/api_foundry/readme.md

         - artist_id
 ```

-The above is standard OpenAPI specification with the except ion of the custom attributes.
-API-MAKER always prefixes its custom attributes with 'x-am-'.
+The above is standard OpenAPI specification with additional custom attributes.
+API-MAKER always prefixes custom attributes it uses with 'x-am-'.

 In this example the following API-MAKER attributes have been added;